ankschoubey/blog/src/content/post/philosophy/core-values/systems/v1-morning-night-ritual.md

 ---
 comments: true
-description: Why morning and night rituals are essential?
+excerpt: Why morning and night rituals are essential?
 Why they aren’t replaceable by mid-day activity?
 And how to plan them optimally for 500x return on investment?
 tags:
  - non-technical
  - time
 publishDate: 2022-12-16T20:52:08.052481
 last-modified-purpose:
-permalink: /v1/morning-night-ritual
+slug: /v1/morning-night-ritual
 title: Designing and implementing a Morning and Night Rituals for optimal life
 ---